 These are all promising signs, but a transparent approach is needed within the supply chain to reduce unused food.
 This could be as simple as improving communications with farmers so that they do not overproduce foods.

 There are initiatives in place that make use of food waste such as turning coffee cherries into flour or creating ale from leftover bread while food waste can be used to produce household energy.
-This is a great way to make use of perishable items that are not suitable for consuming yet they can be put to use in other ways, reducing the need for duplication in the production or supply chain.
+This is a great way to make use of perishable items that are not suitable for consumption yet they can be put to use in other ways, reducing the need for duplication in the production or supply chain.

 Essentially, dealing with the problem of food waste comes down to education.
 This can begin at the starting point of the production process and it filters through the entire chain until it reaches the consumer.
-The food industry can improve labelling and dates to increase consumer awareness as there are some foods that are still fine to eat beyond the dates on the packaging.
+The food industry can improve labeling and dates to increase consumer awareness as there are some foods that are still fine to eat beyond the dates on the packaging.

 Improving education and awareness for food waste will certainly draw attention to the problem of food waste and will make everyone aware of just how much of a problem it really is.
 Once the problem has been acknowledged both on a global scale and on a supply chain level, only then can the correct changes be implemented to reduce food waste which is a growing and worrying problem.